-Bulkley Forest District
+Bulkley Forest District and the advertised of the

 In the Bulkley District the only crossing of the Babine River will be the existing Nilkitkwa Bridge near the east end of the planning area.
 A road leading to an alternative crossing point has been deactivated.
 Main access routes have been determined subject to further field confirmation.
 The TAC approved of these road locations, including a few exceptions where the road is less than two kilometres from the river due to topographic constraints.